 It was a 100 % commercial project.
 No involvement of Governments or Organisations.
 All happened with help our contacts and network.
 Ticket sales and sponsors covered the costs (including tickets to Arpan and Murray).
 And Thomas’ brother who sponsored hospitality.

-If we had made a difference or not is impossible to tell – you never know what would have happened if we hadn’t been involved.
+It’s impossible to give a straight yes/no answer.
+You never know what would have happened if we hadn’t been involved.

 But the process and the output from Limbo Kathmandu – showed us one thing.

-That different cultures are not barriers that preventing ideas: different cultures nurture them.
+That different cultures are not barriers preventing ideas: different cultures nurture them.

 Just give them the right conditions.
 Sophus’ constant focus on the idea – and being a young artist himself – kick-started what we personally feel has been the most import art event in the 10 years we have been in Kathmandu.